alicia-mathew/G42-Diabetes-Project/README.md

 2. Perform feature engineering to reduce the number of feature columns in the dataframe by grouping columns under the same category into one combined dummy feature.
 3. Sort columns based on whether they contain continuous, categorical, mixed, or object data.
 4. Assign diabetes class labels (not diabetic - 0 | diabetic - 1 | prediabetic - 2)

+- With Lab Data => 1999-2014 and 2003-2014
-5. Restrict dataset to patients from 1999-2014 year brackets (later, patients from 2003-2014 are considered).
+5. Restrict dataset to patients from 1999-2014 year brackets (then, patients from 2003-2014 are considered).
 6. Drop columns not considered features to classify diabetes.
+7. Separate predictors, X, and labels, y, which are used to train ML models.

+- Without Lab Data => 1999-2014 and 2003-2014
+5. Restrict dataset to patients from 1999-2014 year brackets (then, patients from 2003-2014 are considered).
+6. Drop columns not considered features to classify diabetes as well as columns with lab data.
 7. Separate predictors, X, and labels, y, which are used to train ML models.

 ### Machine Learning